 He’s trying to divide Singaporeans.

 But we must not fall victim to the old tricks of wily Dr Mahathir.
 We need to stand united, stand firm, and stand our ground.
-Regardless whether you like or hate PAP, we must certainly all be for Singapore.
-This is our home.
-We must be defend it.
+Regardless whether you like or hate PAP, this is our home and we must defend it.
 We can.